 Indigenous organizations and associations produce their own research, some of which is made publicly available.
 These publications may be available in print and/or electronic formats.

 Look at the Associations page of this guide for a list of possible starting points.

 Search the UBC Library Catalogue using an association as the author:

-TIP To expand possible results, look at the websites of organizations, associations, and Indigenous governments.
+TIP: Try exploring the websites of organizations, associations, and Indigenous governments.

-1. Open Google Scholar and find the title you want to search, then click "cited by":
+1. Open Google Scholar and find the title you want to search, then click "cited by".

 3. Look for author self-identification or biographies which identify authors as Indigenous within articles.